WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

 When a library function is executed from the Wolfram Language session, the Kernel will wait until the function returns.
 There is usually no real-time feedback about function progress. :term:`LibraryLink` offers the `AbortQ <https://reference.wolfram.com/language/LibraryLink/ref/callback/AbortQ.html>`_ function which allows developers to correctly handle cases when the user aborts a library function execution.
-The drawback is it is entirely up to library developers to use ``AbortQ`` manually.
+The drawback is that it is entirely up to library developers to use ``AbortQ`` manually.
 The library must still return even when ``AbortQ`` returns ``true``, so there is still no guarantee that the execution will end immediately upon an abort.

 In practice, using time-consuming library functions often looks like this: